Fairhaven, Massachusetts: Transportation

 Interstate 195 travels on an east–west path through town, crossing the Acushnet River at the point where it begins to broaden as it approaches New Bedford Harbor.
 Fairhaven is also crossed by U.S. Route 6, which enters the town on a bridge between the mainland and Pope's Island, which is connected to the rest of New Bedford by the New Bedford-Fairhaven Bridge, a swing-span truss bridge over one hundred years old.
 Massachusetts Route 240, a short, 1 mi divided highway, connects Interstate 195 at Exit 29 to the intersection of Route 6 and Sconticut Neck Road.
 The town's retail center is located at this intersection, and includes several stores, markets, and restaurants, and is the main retail center for neighboring Acushnet and Mattapoisett as well.

 SRTA provides bus service between Fairhaven and New Bedford, as well as two short shuttle routes between the town and Acushnet and Mattapoisett.
 The town has no rail or air service.
-The MBTA is in the process of extending commuter rail service to neighboring New Bedford, a long standing promise that has never come to fruition and most believe never will.
-Keeping the southcoast financially depressed by the lack of access to better the paying jobs in greater Boston.
+The MBTA is in the process of extending commuter rail service to neighboring New Bedford.
 New Bedford also is the location of the nearest airport to Fairhaven, the New Bedford Regional Airport.
 The nearest national air service is at T.F.
 Green Airport in Warwick, Rhode Island.